-Enter the amount of outright and federal matching funds requested, as well as required cost share, if applicable.
+Enter the amount requested in outright funds.
 Do not include voluntary cost share.
-Learn about different types of funding.

 4. Application Information

 Indicate whether complementary proposals will be submitted to other NEH programs, government agencies, or private entities for funding.
 If so, specify when and to whom.
 NEH frequently cosponsors projects with other funders.
 Providing this information will not prejudice the review of your application.
 See C3.
 Other Eligibility Information for restrictions regarding overlapping costs.